-In order to cause a real TRAFFIC JAM at your food blog, you’ll have to be active to market it in a number of ways.
+In order to cause a real TRAFFIC JAM at your Thai food blog, you’ll have to be active to market it in a number of ways.

 1. Post Frequently!
-Ideally you will be adding new content every day to your new food blog.
+Ideally, you will be adding new content every day to your new Thai food blog.
 This is really important, and maybe the most important step that will lead to eventual success and making money online with your blog.
 You have to look at it like this – it’s a competition.
-There are hundreds of thousands of food blogs on the internet.
+There are hundreds of thousands of ethnic food blogs on the internet.
 Yours has to stand out.
-In another article I mentioned about choosing a niche that was smaller and well-defined.
+In another article, I mentioned about choosing a niche that was smaller and well-defined.
 There’s a reason for that!
 You narrow down your competition.
-Unless you have a team of ten or twenty people writing for your blog, there is no way you’re going to compete online for a very general topic like ‘food’!
+Unless you have a team of ten or twenty people writing for your food blog, there is no way you’re going to compete online for a very general topic like ‘food’!
 You’ll have to narrow it down and cut out some of your competition.
 Even general topics like Thai Food are getting very competitive and if you aren’t producing new content daily, you will struggle to gain traction.

 Try to post something good at least once per day.

 2. Market Yourself Daily!
-Yes, just like posting something at your food blog every day is important, marketing what you have at the blog is very important too.
-Look at it as a long-term effort that will payoff in the end.
+Yes, just like posting something at your Thai food blog every day is important, marketing what you have at the blog is very important too.
+Look at it as a long-term effort that will pay off in the end.
 There is no reason why you can’t make it work and make a hundred dollars per month extra spending money if you make that your goal.

-Marketing can be as simple as leaving insightful comments at other blogs.
+Marketing can be as simple as leaving insightful comments on other blogs.
 Some of the best blogs in the world allow comments on their articles.
 Google counts those whether they are “rel=follow” or “rel=nofollow.”
 If you don’t know what that means, it’s a bit advanced, just know that Google sees all links back to your website.
 Some it counts, some it doesn’t.
-I’ll bet it counts those from the very top sites, because Google wouldn’t go through the trouble of telling us in the Webmaster Tool reports that we have links from these other sites if they didn’t count!
+I’ll bet it counts those from the very top sites because Google wouldn’t go through the trouble of telling us in the Webmaster Tool reports that we have links from these other sites if they didn’t count!
 Anyway, that’s all a little advanced.
 We’ll have a food blog membership site up shortly and we can get into all of that advanced stuff.

 For now, just know that you should be commenting on other blogs, food blogs and blogs with other topics as well.